MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="lower_bound"></a> `lower_bound`

-Finds the position of the first element in an ordered range that has a value greater than or equivalent to a specified value, where the ordering criterion may be specified by a binary predicate.
+Finds the position of the first element in an ordered range that has a value greater than or equivalent to a specified value.
+The ordering criterion may be specified by a binary predicate.

 ```cpp
 template<class ForwardIterator, class Type>